glassfish/docker/avatar/README.md

-# Project Avatar on GlassFish 4.0.1 Nightly Build Docker image
+# Project Avatar on GlassFish 4.0.1

 This is a Dockerfile for [Project Avatar](http://avatar.java.net) on top of GlassFish Open Source Edition 4.0.1 Nightly Build.